nuonuo-888/glyptodon/README.md

 All dummy text is created by Claude AI to get a sense for what it looks like with content.

-To see it in action, I use it for my own website at [www.timeaton.dev](https://www.timeaton.dev).
-Feel free to use and modify for your needs!

 ## Deploy

 One-click deploy this starter to Tencent EdgeOne Pages (installs, builds, and serves `dist/` automatically).